Section Four - Putting it all Together: An Example

 - what time of day those calls are made

-- the duration in time from loading the patient on the ambulance and arriving at the hospital
+- the duration of time from loading the patient on the ambulance and arriving at the hospital

 - the average age of the patients